 Well, your studying area is the exact same.
 If you do it in a place where you’re conditioned to do other things like sleep or play video games, it’s going to be really hard to get into studying.

-Studying at bed/ living room/ dining table is not their primary function, their primary function is sleeping/ relaxing and eating food.
+Studying at bed/ living room/ dining table is not their primary function, their primary function is sleeping/ relaxing and eating foods.
 Studying there will be a distraction instead of being an aid.

 What you want to do is find an area that is specifically used for studying, so the context of the situation makes it easy for your mind to get into your studies.